-Whether you’re choosing your own engagement ring or looking for inspiration for the perfect piece to match your heartfelt proposal, we shine a light on the biggest engagement ring trends for 2019.
+Whether you’re choosing your own engagement ring or looking for inspiration for the perfect piece to match your heartfelt proposal, we shine a light on the biggest engagement ring trends for 2023.

 Just as wedding dress trends ebb and flow with the fashion movements of the moment, jewellery styles come in and out of favour.

-2019 Engagement Ring Trends
+2023 Engagement Ring Trends

 With social media and celebrity influence stronger than ever, brides-to-be are looking for something to make their engagement ring stand out from the crowds, and proposal picture-clad Instagram feeds.

 We spoke to Plum Diamonds co-founder Kristy Cullinane to discover the engagement ring trends to look out for in 2023 wedding proposal season.

 From bold coloured diamonds, to chunky bands and oval diamonds, the old adage that ‘size isn’t everything’ certainly rings true when it comes to looking ahead to engagement ring trends in 2023.

 It’s no secret that Gen Zs love the ’90s, and we expect to see even more influences from that decade as these couples pair off.
 Look out for geometric cuts with settings that we’d actually consider fairly traditional such as a pear-shaped diamonds set atop a simple pave band.

 Maple Leaf Diamonds 18ct White Gold Pear-Shaped Diamond Ring, £3,250